 Scope

 SHAKEN (ATIS-1000074) is defined as a framework that utilizes protocols defined in the IETF Secure Telephone Identity Revisited (STIR) Working Group that work together in an end-to-end architecture to provide traceability of calls to the originating service provider (OSP), via a digital signature tied to a certificate identifying the OSP, and to allow the OSP to indicate whether or not a calling telephone number (calling TN) is valid.
-The cryptographic signature that protects this information allows the terminating service provider (TSP) to verify the O-SP identity and the integrity of the calling parameters, and to make decisions about how to handle the call based on the attestation information and other call parameters.
+The cryptographic signature that protects this information allows the terminating service provider (TSP) to verify the OSP identity and the integrity of the calling parameters, and to make decisions about how to handle the call based on the attestation information and other call parameters.

 There are conditions where the OSP cannot fully attest that there is a known authenticated customer and/or that the customer associated with the calling TN is valid.
 This Technical Report will provide use cases where there may be a “knowledge gap” between the information the OSP can determine locally and the information it needs from outside parties or through additional methods to provide “full attestation” marking (attestation level “A”).
 In particular, it covers use cases where the authorizations might be determined through technical means and not necessarily ones that rely on policy decisions.